Skip to content

 Cherokee Seebalack (they/them)

-Cherokee Seebalack (they/them) is our Communications and Marketing Manager.
+Cherokee (they/them) is our Communications and Marketing Manager.
 They work four days a week at the Centre, managing all of our comms channels.
 (If you’ve DM’d us on socials, you’ve probably met them already!)

 Their background is in communications and marketing, with nearly ten years of experience working in the charity sector on a wide range of campaigns, publications and projects.